 This 70-foot waterfall near Asheville cascades across an overhanging cliff, creating a rare treat of walking behind the ribbon falls.
-While the water flow is usually on the low side (except after a big rain), it's a beautiful setting and an easy hike in the Big Ivy area of Pisgah National Forest about 33 miles from downtown Asheville in northern Buncombe County.
-The last 9 miles is winding scenic drive through the forest with 10 roadside cascades along the way, including Walker Falls.
+While the water flow is usually on the low side (except after a big rain like photo above), it's a beautiful setting and an easy hike in the Big Ivy area of Pisgah National Forest about 33 miles from downtown Asheville in northern Buncombe County.
+The last 9 miles is winding super scenic drive through the forest with 10 roadside cascades along the way, including Walker Falls.

 Since this remote road goes up to 4,300 feet elevation, sections of the road are usually closed in the winter months (December-March).
 There's a gate at the beginning of FS (Forest Service) Road 74 and another about a mile before the end.
-The unpaved one lane road (with two way traffic) is well maintained, so you don't need a truck or four-wheel drive (but not recommended for low sports cars).
+The unpaved one lane road (with two way traffic) is maintained, so you don't need a truck or four-wheel drive (but not recommended for low sports cars).
 It's one of our favorite "car hikes" for folks who want to experience our lush forests and cascades but are not able to hike.
-While the 8.9-mile road is narrow as it hugs the ridge, you don't have to worry about meeting a lot of oncoming traffic.
-In fact, we did not meet any cars or see another hiker on our last visit.
+While the 8.8-mile road is narrow as it hugs the ridge, you don't have to worry about meeting a lot of oncoming traffic.

 At the end of FS74 is the parking area for the trail to Douglas Falls.
 Look for the trail at the far end.
-It's an half-mile gently downhill hike to the waterfall through an old growth forest, so it's an easy hike for families and most fitness levels.
+It's an half-mile gentle downhill hike to the waterfall through an old growth forest, so it's an easy hike for families and most fitness levels.
 There's one section that stays wet, so just be careful of slippery rocks and ground.
 At the waterfall, enjoy the view from the front or carefully follow a trail behind the waterfall (see pic above).
 Depending on the water flow, you'll usually stay dry.
 Unless you can want to get a little wet.
 There's not a swimming hole.
 The trail has wet sections after a rain - so waterproof hiking shoes are recommended.

 During your hike, you'll notice many dead Eastern Hemlock trees that are sadly victims of the Wooly Adelgid insects.
 Some of these are falling and may temporary block the trail.
 Douglas Falls is supposedly named for William O. Douglas, a Supreme Court Justice and author of Of Men and Mountains.